ajpage74/terraform-foundations-azure/AZURE.md

 ---
 ### Create a New GitHub Repo
 If you don't have a [github.com](https://github.com/) account yet go ahead and create one.
 Next, use the plus sign menu in the upper right corner of the screen to create a **New Repository**.
-Name your repository **tflab**.
+Name your repository **tflab** and make sure you set the repo to **Public** access.
 Select the box that says **Add .gitignore** and choose the Terraform option.
 This ensures that sensitive files like your state file and variables files do not accidentally end up getting committed to the repo.

 ![gitignore config](images/gitignore_setting.png)